-- Anyone who requires emergency service with UPMC Pinnacle will be treated, regardless of his/her ability to pay.
+- Anyone who requires emergency service with UPMC in central Pa. will be treated, regardless of his/her ability to pay.
 However, patients will be expected to meet their financial responsibilities.

 - If you are scheduled for a surgical procedure and do not have hospital insurance, you will be asked to pay a portion of the estimated charges or establish a payment agreement with the Financial Counseling Office prior to your admission. n If you have any questions about estimated charges, please call our Financial Counseling Office at:

 - UPMC West Shore 717-230-3717